RihamJeeballah/virtual_patient_ent_project/cases/003_blocked_nose.md

 # Blocked Nose – “Can’t Breathe Through My Nose”

 ## Opening Stem
-A 28-year-old woman complains of nasal blockage and sneezing on most days for 9 months.
+Wisam is a woman with 28-year-old complains of nasal blockage and sneezing on most days for 9 months.

 ## History of Present Illness
 - **Pattern/time course:** Bilateral obstruction, fluctuating; worse mornings and during cleaning; spring flares.
 Improves at seaside and after showers.